udacity/RuBot/README.md

 ## Customize the bot for your own team.

 RuBot is a Rails app built to be (somewhat) easily reproduced and customized.
-To work on the application, you will need to have Ruby, Rails, and Postgres installed.

 To set up your own custom version of RuBot, follow these instructions:

 1. **Create your bot user on Slack**